This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It was hard to believe that we were paddling on one of the world’s busiest harbours.

-All that could be heard was the gentle splashing of the water as the oars sliced through it from one side of the kayak to the other.
+All that could be heard was the gentle splashing of the beautiful waters of Sydney as the oars sliced through it from one side of the kayak to the other.

 Megan and I, friends only since yesterday, already had fallen into a silent rhythm softly interrupting the stillness of the air around us.